 An impairment loss expense in the profit or loss is recognised when the carrying amount of an asset exceeds its recoverable amount.
-The Company determined the recoverable amounts of both the Appointuit CGU and Jayex Technology CGU using a value in use approach.
+The Company determined the recoverable amounts of Jayex Technology Limited CGU using a value in use approach.

-The recoverable amounts of both CGUs have been determined by valuation models that estimated the future cash flows relying on historical performance and growth, discounted to their present value using a discount rate that reflects current market assessments of the time value of money and the risks specific to each particular CGU.
+The recoverable amounts of the CGU has been determined by valuation models that estimated the future cash flows relying on historical performance and growth, discounted to their present value using a discount rate that reflects current market assessments of the time value of money and the risks specific to the CGU.